albertkuo/paper_notes/notes/Wieduwilt Cell 2008.md

 Thoughts:

 - This paper was interesting to read, but I think I'm lacking some context on how important/special EGFRs are in our understanding of cancer.
 Are they just one of a few things that has been well-studied, or are there many things like EGFRs that are also targets for cancer therapy?
+A: It's one of the ones that are better understood, especially with its connection to cancer.